-The Eddy Awards® is the most prestigious awards programs to recognize leadership in economic development in business and government throughout Los Angeles County.
-The Eddy Awards®, a cocktail reception, dinner, and awards gala, also supports fulfillment of the Los Angeles County Economic Development Corporation’s mission to increase standards of living for all residents of L.A.
-County.
+The Eddy Awards® is the most prestigious awards program to recognize leadership in economic development in business, education and government throughout Los Angeles County.
+The Eddy Awards, a cocktail reception, dinner, and awards gala, also supports fulfillment of the Los Angeles County Economic Development Corporation’s mission to advance opportunity and prosperity for all.

 The Eddy Awards annual dinner gala and awards ceremony celebrates exceptional public and private leadership in LA County economic development, with the Most Business-Friendly City Award and recognition of honorees that demonstrate outstanding contributions to economic development in the region.
 It is an extraordinary opportunity to network with the leaders you want to meet, from all sectors in the region.

 This is the only fundraiser for the LAEDC on an annual basis, and your ticket sales and sponsorship make our work possible — raising the standards of living for the residents of L.A.
 County by increasing economic opportunity and regional prosperity.
 Please consider sponsoring the Eddy Awards, and associate your organization’s name with the transformative progress of LA County.

 2018 Eddy Award Honorees

 American Airlines is the largest domestic and international carrier at Los Angeles International Airport (LAX), among the world’s busiest airports.
 The hub serves as American’s west coast gateway to the Asia-Pacific and has recently added service to 24 new destinations including Sydney, Auckland, Hong Kong, Tokyo Haneda and Beijing.
 In 2017, the airline announced a more than $1.5 billion investment toward improvements at LAX Terminals 4 and 5 to create a world-class experience for its 16.5 million annual customers and nearly 7,000 team members who work there.